Unmanned Aerial Vehicle Path Planning for Traffic Estimation and Detection of Non-Recurrent Congestion

 \section{Introduction}

 Non-recurrent congestion is caused by capacity-reducing incidents such as accidents, adverse weather conditions, and work zones.
+This type of congestion is considered to be the primary source of travel time variability and accounts for up to 30\% of congestion delay during peak periods \citep{skabardonis2003, anbaroglu2014, sun2019}.
+Thus, to minimize the impact of non-recurrent congestion, we need to rapidly detect incidents and allocate traffic management resources.

+Recently, researchers demonstrated the use of unmanned aerial vehicles (UAVs) for traffic and incident monitoring \citep{krajewski2018, jin2016, stevens2017, lee2015, barmpounakis2019}. \cite{krajewski2018} extract vehicle trajectories from UAV video data. \cite{jin2016} use UAVs to map an incident site and determine the incident impact.
+Given the mobility and detection capabilities of UAVs, we develop an automatic path planning procedure that navigates UAVs towards informative traffic or incident observations.

-This type of congestion is considered to be the primary source of travel time variability and accounts for up to 30\% of congestion delay during peak periods \cite{skabardonis2003, anbaroglu2014}.
-Traditionally, non-recurrent congestion detection methods rely on comparing expected traffic conditions with sensor measurements.
-These algorithms detect that an incident occurred once collected data significantly deviates from expected conditions \cite{stephanedes1993}.
-However, such outlier-based methods suffer from random traffic fluctuations that cause false alarms, and they are not capable of distinguishing incident data from traffic patterns that occur due to shock waves \cite{stephanedes1993, cheu1995}.\\
+Traditional data-driven incident detection methods compare expected traffic conditions with sensor measurements.
+These algorithms detect that an incident occurred once collected data significantly deviates from expected conditions \citep{stephanedes1993}.
+However, such outlier-based methods suffer from random traffic fluctuations that cause false alarms.
+In addition, using data-driven methods, it is difficult to distinguish incident data from similar traffic patterns that occur due to congestion shock waves \citep{stephanedes1993, cheu1995, hawas2017}.

-Furthermore, in order to accurately estimate traffic conditions, incident information should be integrated in traffic models by modifying certain parameters that reflect incident severity \cite{wang2016}.
-This led researchers to explore methods for jointly estimating the traffic state and parameters pertaining to incidents \cite{dabiri2015, wang2005}.
-Alternatively, traffic dynamics can be used to detect incidents by estimating the most likely traffic model from a set of models corresponding to different levels of incident severity \cite{willsky1980,wang2014,wang2016,wang2016a}.
-These methods are promising but they are still limited in certain situations where it is difficult to determine if observed measurements corresponds to congestion under normal operating conditions or an actual reduction in road capacity. \\
+To improve incident detection, researchers explored estimation methods that use a macroscopic traffic model to jointly estimate traffic states and the incident severity.
+In particular, incident information can be integrated into model-based traffic estimation methods by modifying certain parameters (e.g. free flow speed and/or critical density) that reflect the incident impact \citep{wang2016, dabiri2015, wang2005b}.
+Alternatively, recent model-based estimation techniques rely on comparing the predictions of multiple traffic models with observed data; then, the estimation procedure seeks to identify the most likely model among a set of possible parameter configurations that represent different levels of incident severity \citep{willsky1980,wang2014,wang2016,wang2016a}.
+These methods are promising but they are still limited in certain situations with poor observability where it is difficult to determine if speed-density measurements correspond to congestion under normal operating conditions or an actual reduction in road capacity.